aprajnaparamita/learnNikud/README.md

 In this stage the lesson plans will be submitted to native speakers to ensure the material is effecticely teaching a student the correct way.

+### Recording App

-In order to make the pronunciation recordings quickly and easily I created the Learn Nikud Pronunciation Recording App available here:
+In order to make the answers anf letter recordings quickly and easily I created the Learn Nikud Pronunciation Recording App available here:

 https://github.com/hexatridecimal/learnNikud/tree/main/data/pronunciation_recording_app